learn-co-curriculum/hs-arrays-hashes-todo/README.md

 5. Return the last item in the array.

 ###HASH:
 1. Create a hash that describes your house.
-You'll want to store data relating to the number of bedrooms, number of bathrooms, type of house (apartment, condo, town house, house, etc), and size of house in square feet.
-You'll also want to store your hash in a variable.
+Store data relating to the number of bedrooms, number of bathrooms, type of house (apartment, condo, townhouse, house, etc), and size of house in square feet.
+Store your hash in a variable.

 2. Iterate over your house hash to print out the key value pairs.